jooniku/ohjelmistotekniikka_23/training_log_app/documentation/testing.md

 ## Remaining quality issues
 - If the SQLite database has not been initialized with the command `poetry run invoke build`, the program will not show an error message
+- If the path to database is changed to another directory which doesn't exist, the application will not run or show an error message